coder/code-server/doc/FAQ.md

 See below for installing an extension from the cli.

-Feel free to file an issue to add a missing extension to the marketplace.
+To request an extension for the code-server marketplace, please open a new issue and select the `Extension request` template.

 If you have your own custom marketplace, it is possible to point code-server to it by setting `$SERVICE_URL` and `$ITEM_URL` to point to it.